winebarrel/qlap/README.md

   -auto-generate-sql-write-number int
     	Number of rows to be pre-populated for each agent (default 100) -char-cols-index
-    	Create an index on the VARCHAR column if 'true' -commit-rate int
+    	Create indexes on VARCHAR columns in the table to be created -commit-rate int
     	Commit every X queries
   -drop-existing-db